 sudo apt update && sudo apt install --only-upgrade beekeeper-studio -y

-If Debian 12 or Debian 11 recreates the legacy beekeeper-studio-app.list file during a reinstall or package configure run, remove that extra file and rerun sudo apt update before the next upgrade.
+If Debian 12 or Debian 11 recreates the legacy beekeeper-studio-app.list file during a reinstall or package configure run, run the duplicate-source cleanup command before the next upgrade so the legacy source and any legacy trust entry are removed.

 Flatpak installations update with the app’s Flathub ref.